fncbook/fnc/chapter5/finitediffs.md

 |  4            | $-\frac{25}{12}$ | $4$ | $-3$           | $\frac{4}{3}$ | $-\frac{1}{4}$ |
 ```

  The main motivation for using more function values in a formula is to improve the accuracy.
-This is measured by **order of accuracy**, which is shown in the tables and explored in {numref}`section-localapprox-fd-converge`.
+This is measured by **order of accuracy**, which is shown in the tables and explored in [Section 5.5](#section-localapprox-fd-converge).

 ````{prf:example}
 According to the tables, here are three specific finite-difference formulas: